emmajanedrews/base-template/join-our-team.md

 I shared these stories for two reasons.

-First, both Sue and Ana realized an increase in income in part due to a rise in the average price per sale.
-Because we’re Lake Realty, we receive a lot inquiries from buyers and sellers whose interests lie in properties on or near the lake.
+First, in addition to working hard and taking advantages of the opportunities presented, both Sue and Ana realized an increase in income in part due to a rise in the average price per sale.
+Because we’re Lake Realty, we receive a lot of inquiries from buyers and sellers whose interests lie in properties on or near the lake.
 In general, these properties are more expensive, resulting in higher commissions.

 ![](/img/success.png){: .float-right}